reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 Let's look at the key terminologies of Kafka:

-- **Producer**: A producer is a client that sends records to the Kafka server to the specified topic.
+- **Producer**: A producer is a client that sends messages to the Kafka server to the specified topic.
-- **Consumer**: Consumers are the recipients who receive records from the Kafka server.
+- **Consumer**: Consumers are the recipients who receive messages from the Kafka server.
 - **Broker**: Brokers can create a Kafka cluster by sharing information using Zookeeper.
-A broker receives records from producers and consumers fetch records from the broker by topic, partition, and offset.
+A broker receives messages from producers and consumers fetch messages from the broker by topic, partition, and offset.
 - **Cluster**: Kafka is a distributed system.
 A Kafka cluster contains multiple brokers sharing the workload.
-- **Topic**: A topic is a category name to which records are published and from which consumers can receive records.
+- **Topic**: A topic is a category name to which messages are published and from which consumers can receive messages.
-- **Partition**: Records published to a topic are spread across Kafka cluster into several partitions.
+- **Partition**: Messages published to a topic are spread across Kafka cluster into several partitions.
 Each partition can be associated with a broker to allow consumers to read from a topic in parallel.
-- **Offset**: Offset is a pointer to the last record that Kafka has already sent to a consumer.
+- **Offset**: Offset is a pointer to the last message that Kafka has already sent to a consumer.

 ## Configuring a Kafka Client

 We should have a Kafka server running on our machine.
 If you don't have Kafka setup on your system, take a look at the [Kafka quickstart guide](https://kafka.apache.org/quickstart).
 Once we have a Kafka server up and running, a Kafka client can be easily configured with Spring configuration in Java or even quicker with Spring Boot.

 Let's start by adding `spring-kafka` dependency to our `pom.xml`: